Destinations Greece The Cyclades Mykonos

 Reserve direct ↗

-Small Luxury Hotels of the World property on the Tourlos hillside — 22 suites overlooking the new-port marina (where the ferries from Athens dock and the bigger sailing boats moor).
-5 minutes by cab into Chora; quieter than Ornos and Tagoo, with the cleanest sunset view back toward Delos.
-Opened 2016, refurbished 2022.
+Small Luxury Hotels of the World property on the Tourlos hillside — rooms, suites and maisonettes overlooking the new-port marina, where the ferries from Athens dock and the bigger sailing boats moor.
+5 minutes by cab into Chora; quieter than Ornos and Tagoo, with a clean sunset view back toward Delos.

 What it's known for